telefonicaid/fiware-glancesync/README.rst

 ____________

-GlanceSync consider that there is no pending operations: the image is synchronised of marked as 'dontupdate'.
+GlanceSync consider that there is no pending operations: the image is synchronised or marked as 'dontupdate'.

 * ok: the image is fully synchronised
 * ok_stalled_checksum: the image has a different checksum than master,